marzooqy/anycrc/README.md

 | fastcrc | 0.67 | 0.62 | 5.18 |
 | crcmod-plus | 0.67 | 0.62 | 5.18 |

 Tested on a 10th generation Intel i7 processor.
-Parallel performance will depend on your system.